azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

    ![Adding the App Service Deployment task](_img/add-empty-process.png)

 4. Go to **Environment 1** and click on **+** icon to add new task
-5. Add **Helm tool installer** task to ensure that the agent which runs the subsequent tasks has Helm and Kubernetes installed on it.
+5. Add **Helm tool installer** task to ensure that the agent which runs the subsequent tasks has Helm and Kubectl installed on it.
 6. Click on **+** icon again to add new **Package and deploy Helm charts** task Configure the properties as follows:

+   - **Connection Type**: Select ‘Azure Resource Manager’ to connect to an AKS cluster by using Azure Service Connection.
+Select ‘Container registry’ to connect to any Kubernetes cluster by using kubeconfig or Service Account.

    - **Azure Subscription**: Select a connection from the list under **Available Azure Service Connections** or create a more restricted permissions connection to your Azure subscription.
      If you are using VSTS and if you see an **Authorize** button next to the input, click on it to authorize VSTS to connect to your Azure subscription.
 If you are using TFS or if you do not see the desired Azure subscription in the list of subscriptions, see [Azure Resource Manager service connection](../../library/connect-to-azure.md) to manually set up the connection.